“The important thing is to never stop questioning.” - Albert Einstein

 Exciting practical experiments are carefully designed and incorporated into lessons to enhance pupils’ understanding of scientific concepts.
 Pupils are regularly assessed throughout every academic year to ensure they are all making progress and reaching their potential.

-In Prep 1 - 4 scientific concepts are introduced in a fun, imaginative and practical way.
+In Years 1 - 4 scientific concepts are introduced in a fun, imaginative and practical way.

 Pupils have numerous opportunities to explore science outside the classroom through events and workshops such as Animal Roadshows, National Science Quiz Competitions, attending the Salters’ Institute Festival of Chemistry event at UK’s leading universities such as UCL or Imperial.